kirenz/course-template/docs/course-support.md

 There are times you may need help with the class that is beyond what can be provided by the teaching team.
 In those instances, I encourage you to visit the [**Center for Learning and Development**](https://www.hdm-stuttgart.de/studierende/abteilungen/cld/angebote_studierende_studieninteressierte): it offers free services to all students.

-Because learning is a process unique to every individual, they work with each student to discover and develop their own academic strategy for success at HdM.